Ragsdale High School

 Lucy Ragsdale High School (commonly known as Ragsdale High School) is a public high school in Jamestown, North Carolina.
 Opened in 1959, Ragsdale is one of 26 high schools in Guilford County Schools.
 The areas that are zoned to Ragsdale's district include areas of northeastern High Point, southeast Jamestown, and the Adams Farm/Sedgefield area of Greensboro.
 The school's current principal is Noel Keener.

 History

-Built in 1959, this school was named after Lucy Coffin Ragsdale (1879–1964), who was an advocate for public school education in Jamestown.
+Ragsdale High School opened in 1959.
+The school was named after Lucy Coffin Ragsdale (1879–1964), who was an advocate for public school education in Jamestown.
 In 1962, Ragsdale was accredited by the Southern Association of Colleges and Schools.

 Campus

 The High School is an excellent example of postwar functionalist architecture and bears a striking similarity to several other local schools commissioned and built around the same period.
 Extensive updates were planned for the building.
 Construction was set to begin in late 2010, but due to insufficient funds from the School Board System, construction was delayed another year.
 The construction was completed in 2012.